 When you browse your favorite website or check the latest version of your product on your device of choice, take a moment to look at it differently.
 Step back from the screen.
 Close your eyes slightly so that your vision is a bit clouded by your eyelashes.
 Can you still see and use the website?
 Are you able to read the labels, fields, buttons, navigation and small footer text?
 Can you imagine how someone who sees differently would read and use it?

 In this article, I’ll share one aspect of design accessibility: making sure that the look and feel (the visual design of the content) are sufficiently inclusive of differently sighted users.

-The post Efficiently Simplifying Navigation, Part 3: Interaction Design appeared first on Smashing Magazine.
+The post Design Accessibly, See Differently: Color Contrast Tips And Tools appeared first on Smashing Magazine.